BeaMagni/IstantonProject/README.md

+#Instantons and Monte Carlo Methods in Quantum Mechanics

 In this repository, one will find the Python codes to recreate some of the results presented in the "Instantons and Monte Carlo Methods in Quantum Mechanics" paper by T. Schäfer (https://arxiv.org/abs/hep-lat/0411010).

 What you will find: